Glamping in Scotland: The Best Glamping Spots

 Before the world of glamping, if we wanted to enjoy the good outdoors, we would have to take all the bad with it.

-That is sleeping on a hard floor, waking up with bugs in our hair, and trying to figure out where we could comfortably go to the bathroom.
+That is sleeping on a hard floor, waking up with bugs in our hair, and trying to figure out where we could comfortably go to the bathroom or having to use a portable camping shower.

 Now it is admirable that some folks love camping for these things.
 They enjoy getting down and dirty with nature.
 Good luck to them!